Kiev (brand): Pentacon Six based Kiev medium format cameras

 The other family of Kiev medium format cameras are based on Pentacon Six and probably inspired by Zenit 70.
 Those cameras look like enlarged 35mm SLRs.
 They use the same breech-lock lens mount as Pentacon Six, allowing them to use all the lenses made for that system, including, but not limited to, lenses made by Meyer Optik Görlitz, Carl Zeiss Jena, Schneider Kreuznach (for the Exakta 66), Kilfitt and others in addition to lenses made by Arsenal Factory.
 These cameras have a simpler frame-advancement mechanism than the Pentacon Six but it is often poorly adjusted at the factory resulting in incorrect frame spacing.
 This problem can be fixed.

 Kiev 6S

 This is a 6x6 SLR which can use both 120 and 220 film.
 Shutter release button is located on the left of the camera.
-It has interchangeable viewfinders (waist level viewfinder on pentaprism).
-It uses horizontally running focal plane shutter with speeds ranging from 1/2s to 1/1000s + B. By default it was delivered with Vega-12 lens.
+It has interchangeable viewfinders.
+It uses a horizontally running focal plane shutter with speeds ranging from 1/2s to 1/1000s + B. By default it was delivered with Vega-12 lens.
+There are export versions which instead of КИЕВ on the nameplate say KIEV, the lens as well changes from Вега to Vega.
+It came with either a waist-level finder which lets the user compose the photo while looking into the camera, but comes with the disadvantage of the image being reversed left-to-right or the option of a non-metered pentaprism finder.